-A short 80-mile drive down I-35 from our capital city will put you right in the heart of San Antonio, the country’s eigth largest city.
+A short 80-mile drive down I-35 from our capital city will put you right in the heart of San Antonio, the country’s eighth largest city.
+A look at some of the homes available here and you will understand why so many people are keen to move here.
+You may be interested to know that Magnolia lists houses for sale in San Antonio.
 Sure, there are popular attractions that you’ve likely already checked off your list — a visit to the Alamo, a stroll down the River Walk and shopping in Market Square — but that’s certainly not all the old city offers.

 San Antonio is largely revered for its Hispanic heritage and Mexican cuisine, but it also has become a city that now boasts inventive multi-culturally influenced cuisine from some of the best chefs in the state.